 - the principal records all such reports and takes whatever corrective action is warranted; this could include suspension of transportation privileges.

-School bus drivers are dedicated professionals who must meet Ministry of Transportation standards for a ‘B’ class driver’s license.
+School bus drivers are dedicated professionals who must meet Ministry of Transportation standards.
 In addition to student safety and behaviour, they must deal with all types of weather and traffic conditions, other motorists and the danger zone around their own vehicle.

-School buses are large vehicles which require more space to maneuver.
+School buses are large vehicles which require more space to manoeuvre.
 Large mirrors are required to assist drivers with blind spots.
-The Ontario Highway Traffic Act requires motorists to stop when the school bus flashing overhead lights and stop arm are activated.
+The Ontario Highway Traffic Act requires motorists to stop when the school bus flashing overhead lights and stop arm

 Special needs units, school purpose vehicles, vans and taxis are equipped with seat belts although school and transit buses are not.
 Passenger loads are designed to provide a seat space for each student on a school bus.
 Public transit permits standing on buses.